ossobv/natsomatch/README.rst

 ☐  Small stuff:

 - Also count average message length.
-- Log/info when starting.
-- Log/info when stopping.
 - Add a buffer for unique-ids so we can detect and error if were generating dupe unique ids.

 ☐  Check and fix behaviour on NATS/subscription disconnect/error.